sabrallah/alx-interview/0x0A-primegame/README.md

 - **Assumptions:**
   - `n` and `x` will not be larger than 10000
-  - Cannot import any packages in this task
+  - Cannot import any packages in this tasks

 - **Example:**
   ```python